jupyterlab/jupyterlab/packages/faq-extension/faq.md

 # Frequently Asked Questions (FAQ)

 Below are some frequently asked questions regarding the beta release series.
-Click on the relevant question to be directed to relevant information in our documentation or our GitHub repo.
+Click on a question to be directed to relevant information in our documentation or our GitHub repo.

 ## General